All you must know

 - pass all the safety assessments relevant to the airline (IOSA, EU Black List) and the home country (such as USOAP, IASA) with top ratings

 - be uninvolved in any systemic operational risks such as seasonal bad weather conditions, topography, or many ocean routes, and

-- operate in a country whose air safety authorities work transparently enough to report on accident reports on a regular basis.
+- operate in a country whose air safety authorities work transparently enough to report accident reports on a regular basis.

 All parameters combined are 33, which make up the entire Risk Index.
 This means 366 % more criteria than before.

 What does the JACDEC Risk-Index tell me as a passenger?

 We all are dealing with any number of risks in our everyday lives and in particular when it comes to air travel.
 The new Risk-Index is built around the perspective of a passenger who intends to distinguish airlines by their existent level of safety risks rather than their ratio between bygone accidents and flight performance.
 So we broadened our viewpoint and gathered all available criteria that impact the safety of commercial aviation in any way.

 The new Risk-Index expresses the quintessence of all available criteria influencing the safety of a flight.

 A crucial section of our safety assessment is about environmental factors such as the quality of safety oversight of the country a certain operator (airline) is based in.
 One lesson of our now decade-long experience in aviation safety analysis is the following: There is a direct correlation between the safety of an airline and the competence and transparency of the regulating authorities.

 For instance, we evaluate the results of the so-called USOAP, this abbreviation stands for Universal Safety Oversight Audit Programme.
 In this global program, guided by all ICAO members, the whole civil aviation system is undergoing a voluntary audit.

-In particular, it is investigated how a country is able to meet and maintain defined standards of aviation safety.
+In particular, it investigates how a country is able to meet and maintain defined standards of aviation safety.
 [USOAP Website]

 The results of this investigation will be published on a website and can be viewed by everyone.